-Site Name Description of Constraint 1 Town Centre Vacant Lot Site slopes downward from north to south toward El Toro Road.
-Heavy grading, with a substantial amount of soil export, would be required to accommodate new housing on this site; in addition, it is likely that tiebacks and/or retaining walls would be required to stabilize the site.
-Vehicle access through the Town Centre project to the west appears viable.
-A small portion of the site is located in a landslide hazard zone.
+Site Name Description of Constraint 1 Town Centre Vacant Lot • Site slopes downward from north to south toward El Toro Road. • Heavy grading, with a substantial amount of soil export, would be required to accommodate new housing on this site; in addition, it is likely that tiebacks and/or retaining walls would be required to stabilize the site. • Vehicle access through the Town Centre project to the west appears viable. • A small portion of the site is located in a landslide hazard zone.
 Inclusion in such a zone does not preclude housing development.
-2 Pacific Hills Calvary Site is relatively flat and appears to drain toward the northeast.
-Chapel Parking Lot Vehicle access to Moulton Parkway appears viable via the existing driveway on the adjacent property.
+2 Pacific Hills Calvary • Site is relatively flat and appears to drain toward the northeast.
+Chapel Parking Lot • Vehicle access to Moulton Parkway appears viable via the existing driveway on the adjacent property.
 No environmental constraints affect this site.
-3 Rossmoor Electric Site is relatively flat and appears to drain toward the east.
-Vehicle access to Moulton Parkway appears viable via the existing driveway.
+3 Rossmoor Electric Site is relatively flat and appears to drain toward the east. • Vehicle access to Moulton Parkway appears viable via the existing driveway.
 No environmental constraints affect this site.
-4 Saddleback Golf Cars Site is relatively flat and appears to drain toward the east.
-Vehicle access to Moulton Parkway appears viable via the existing driveway.
+4 Saddleback Golf Cars • Site is relatively flat and appears to drain toward the east. • Vehicle access to Moulton Parkway appears viable via the existing driveway.
 No environmental constraints affect this site.
-5 Laguna Woods Self Site is sloped to the northeast and south; site appears to drain toward the Storage southeast.
-Vehicle access to Moulton Parkway appears viable via the existing driveway.
-A small portion of the site is located in a landslide hazard zone.
-Inclusion in Audional Harmiteal such a zone does not preclude housing development.
+5 Laguna Woods Self • Site is sloped to the northeast and south; site appears to drain toward the Storage southeast. • Vehicle access to Moulton Parkway appears viable via the existing driveway. • A small portion of the site is located in a landslide hazard zone.
+Inclusion in such a zone does not preclude housing development.
 6 Animal Hospital Site is relatively flat and appears to drain toward the south.
-Site is relatively flat and appears to drain toward the south.
 Vehicle access to El Toro Road appears viable via the existing driveway.
-DC Dusiness Daule No environmental constraints affect this site.
-7 PS Business Park (excludes Jack in the Site is relatively flat and appears to drain toward the north.
-We high access to Manuface Barbara are associated as in the printing drivery are associated as a second Box) Vehicle access to Moulton Parkway appears viable via the existing driveway.
-8 Smart Parke No environmental constraints affect this site.
-Site is relatively flat and appears to durin toward the court.
-0 Silidit Parke Site is relatively flat and appears to drain toward the south.
-Nobicle access to El Tors Board appears viable via the existing driveway.
-Vehicle access to El Toro Road appears viable via the existing driveway.
-A portion of the site is located in a landslide hazard zone.
-Inclusion in such a zone does not preclude housing development.
-The western portion of the site was affected by a landslide in 2004 when · · the slope below Calle Sonora failed due to excessive soil saturation, causing significant private property damage.
-9 McCormick & Son Site is relatively flat and appears to drain toward the north.
-Mortuary Vehicle access to Moulton Parkway appears viable via the existing driveway. , No environmental constraints affect this site.
-10 Lutheran Church of the Site is relatively flat and appears to drain toward the southeast.
-Cross Vehicle access to El Toro Road appears viable via the existing driveways on the site.
 No environmental constraints affect this site.
-11 Geneva Presbyterian Site is relatively flat and appears to drain toward the southeast.
+7 PS Business Park Site is relatively flat and appears to drain toward the north. (excludes Jack in the • Vehicle access to Moulton Parkway appears viable via the existing driveway.
+Box) No environmental constraints affect this site.
+8 Smart Parke Site is relatively flat and appears to drain toward the south.
+Vehicle access to El Toro Road appears viable via the existing driveway. • A portion of the site is located in a landslide hazard zone.
+Inclusion in such a zone does not preclude housing development. • The western portion of the site was affected by a landslide in 2004 when the slope below Calle Sonora failed due to excessive soil saturation, causing significant private property damage.
+9 McCormick & Son • Site is relatively flat and appears to drain toward the north.
+Mortuary Vehicle access to Moulton Parkway appears viable via the existing driveway.
+10 Luthanan Church af el No environmental constraints affect this site.
+10 Lutheran Church of the • Site is relatively flat and appears to drain toward the southeast.
+Cross Vehicle access to El Toro Road appears viable via the existing driveways on the cite the site.
+11 Conovo Dreskutovicu No environmental constraints affect this site.
+11 Geneva Presbyterian Church • Site is relatively flat and appears to drain toward the southeast.
 Church The northern and western portions of the site are adjacent to residential uses; therefore, any housing development on those portions of the site will need to be sensitive to neighboring residents.
-Vehicle access to El Toro Road and Calle Sonora appears viable via the existing driveways on the site.
+Vehicle access to El Toro Road and Calle Sonora appears viable via the ovicting drivoways on the site existing driveways on the site.